alex/what-happens-when/README.rst

 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+This section provides an overview of the various components and processes that make up a web browser.
+It explains how the browser interprets and renders web content, processes user input, and interacts with web servers.

 Browser
 -------